zsxing99/f21-usability-research/README.md

 - The app is hosted using AWS Amplify
 - AWS Lambda is used for the serverless architecture to POST and GET experiment data, for which the documentation can be found in`/serverless`
+- `/serverless` contains a `.json` file that can be imported in Postman
 - The GET endpoint returns all results, TODO: paginate the results